sookinoby/mxnet-ccn-samples/README.md

 ```
 ## The actual training

-Now, enough of preparing out dataset.
-Lets actually code the neural network up.
-The neural code is actually small and simple , thanks to mxnet symbol api.
+Now, enough of preparing our dataset.
+Let’s actually code the neural network up.
+The neural code is actually small and simple, thanks to MXNet symbol api.

 ```python
 data = mx.symbol.Variable('data')